Jagathretchakan-2005/Python/README.md

 License

 This repository is licensed under the MIT License.
-See the LICENSE file for more details
+See the LICENSE file for more details.